sumitpundir24/temp/writeup_template (2).md

 Straight lines images are used for perspective transform.
 Four source points and four destination points are selected.
 Destination points are selected in a way to get the bird view of a road.
 ![alt text][image7]

-cv2.getPerspectiveTransform() function is used to calculate the transformation matrix.
-Inverse transformation matrix is also calculated which helps i getting the map to original image.
+perform_perspective_transform() function is used to calculate the transformation matrix.
+Inverse transformation matrix is also calculated which helps in getting the map to original image.

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.